qlawmarq/resume/Curriculum vitae_English.md

 #### Development of FieldStream app

-- Software for field operatives and project managers of affiliated companies
+- Software for field operatives and project managers of affiliated companies, to manage their tasks
-- Development of web application, and development of mobile native application from scratch
+- Development of web application and mobile native application from scratch
 - Code reviews, design reviews
 - Building a CI/CD Workflow with GitHub Actions for automated deployment
 - Application Technologies of mobile application